-The Early Childhood Program Observer (ECPO) will conduct on-site observations in licensed early care and education programs located in child care centers, schools, Head Start sites, and family child care homes using early childhood observational tools for the purpose of research, evaluation, program rating, or program improvement.
+Duties/Responsibilities: The Early Childhood Program Observer (ECPO) will conduct on-site observations in licensed early care and education programs located in child care centers, schools, Head Start sites, and family child care homes using early childhood observational tools.
 The ECPO will be trained to be a reliable observer using the Preschool Classroom Assessment Scoring Scale (CLASS).
 There is a possibility that the ECPO will also be trained in one or more of the Environmental Rating Scales, and other age levels of the CLASS observation tools as needed.
 The ECPO is expected to maintain confidentiality and professional standards at all times.
-This position requires the ECPO to travel to various early care and education program sites within the Twin Cities Metro area as well as to sites in outstate Minnesota using own transportation.
-It is possible that this position will increase to 75% in the future.
+This position requires the ECPO to travel to various early care and education program sites within the Twin Cities Metro area as well as to sites in outstate Minnesota using their own transportation.

 Conduct on-site observations in various early care and education programs based on the observational visit protocol designed specifically for each project.